Security and data privacy

 ConfigTracking | A list of configuration values the generator uses |

-- Authentication with the Speakeasy platform - When the Speakeasy code generator is invoked, it authenticates with the Speakeasy platform using a GitHub secret named
+- Authentication with the Speakeasy platform: When the Speakeasy code generator is invoked, the generation is authenticated with the Speakeasy platform using a GitHub secret named

 SPEAKEASY_API_KEY

 .
-This is an opaque token that authenticates each generation run with a workspace in the platform, enabling Speakeasy to collect metadata on generations on a per-customer basis.
-Metadata does not include generated code or the raw API specification.
+This is an opaque token that authenticates each generation run with a workspace on the platform, enabling Speakeasy to collect metadata on generations on a per-customer basis.
+This metadata does not include generated code or the raw API specification.

 Think you may have found a security bug?
-We’d be happy to work with you to explore and resolve the issue — and ensure you are fairly rewarded.
-Rewards will be based on severity, per CVSS (Common Vulnerability Scoring Standard (opens in a new tab)).
-Get in touch with us at bugs@speakeasyapi.dev to learn more.
+We’d be happy to work with you to explore and resolve the issue - and ensure you are fairly rewarded.
+Rewards will be based on severity, as per the Common Vulnerability Scoring System (opens in a new tab).
+Get in touch with us at bugs@speakeasy.com to learn more.

 Questions?

-Please don’t hesitate to reach out to us at info@speakeasyapi.dev for any questions you have about the information contained on this page.
+Please don’t hesitate to reach out to us at info@speakeasy.com with any questions you have about the information contained on this page.